patin-osu/patin-osu/README.md

-# 🙏Introduction
+# 🙏 Introduction

 Hello there! 👋 I’m Patin Muangjan (pronounce pa-tin) I’m a 13-Year-old guy that loves computers so much that I want to hug a computer if I can

 # 🔭 I’m currently working on

 1. My Website (Of course).
-2. Collection of my legacy website.
+2. Collection of my legacy website (Among other things).
-3. De-Crabify11: A small batch file that will remove Windows 11 non-sense
+3. A Lot of other stuff that I can’t even describe.

 # 📫 How to reach me